 Key aspects of relations

 The volume of trade between Switzerland and Zambia is low.
-Switzerland imports metal products and agricultural products and exports pharmaceutical products and machinery.
+Switzerland imports precious metals and agricultural products, and exports pharmaceutical products and machinery.

 Swiss nationals in Zambia